In this section

 Why the Environment Changes Everything

 The Linux operating system is the same regardless of where it runs.
 An ext4 filesystem on a bare-metal server has the same inode structure as an ext4 filesystem on an AWS EC2 instance.
-The auth.log format is identical whether the server is in your data centre or in Azure.
+The auth.log format is identical whether the server is in your data center or in Azure.
 The commands you run during an investigation are the same.

 What changes is how you access the system, how you collect evidence, what additional evidence sources are available, and what evidence is absent.
 A bare-metal server has a physical disk you can image with a write blocker.
 A cloud VM has a virtual disk you can snapshot through the provider's API without ever logging into the system.
 A container has an ephemeral filesystem that is destroyed and recreated every time the pod restarts — there may be no disk to image at all.